Officers, N.C.O.s and Men of the 1st Battalion, Buried in Mons (Bergen) Communal Cemetery

 Grave: IX.E.7.
 Died of wounds: 17 September 1914 Age: 30

-At the time of his enlistment he was employed as a labourer.
-When he joined the Cheshires he was 5′ 5” tall (1.65 m.), weighed 118 lbs.
+When Ernest joined the Cheshires in 1904 he was 5′ 5” tall (1.65 m.), weighed 118 lbs.
 (8 st. 6lbs.) had a ‘fair‘ complexion, grey eyes and light brown hair.
 His religion was Church of England.
+His Service Papers give his occupation as “Labourer“.

-With effect from 12 April 1915 Bertha was awarded and Army pension of 18/6d (£0.925) per week for herself and two children (This has an equivalent value of about £75 today – 2020).
-The family later moved to 1 Albert St., Stalybridge, Cheshire.
+With effect from 12 April 1915 Bertha was awarded an Army pension of 18/6d (£0.925) per week for herself and two children (This has an equivalent value of about £125 today – 2023).
+The family later moved to 1 Albert Street, Stalybridge, Cheshire.

 Ernest’s time in the Regiment was not without some difficulties.
 He was charged with having a dirty rifle on 16th November 1905 (2 days CB) and a month later was absent from barracks (5 days CB).
 In November 1906 he was ‘dirty on parade‘ and ‘made an inappropriate reply to a NCO‘ – 10 days CB.
 Whilst in Madras he was admitted to hospital on 7th January 1907 and treated for “seabies” (a parasitic infection).